VUEngine/vuengine.github.io/documentation/user-guide/post-processing-effects.md

 Once the image frame has been fully processed and written to the current frame buffers at the moment post-processing kicks in, you are free to manipulate the image in any way you like.
 You can thus use post-processing to achieve visual effects which would not be possible by other means on the Virtual Boy.

-To apply a post-processing effect register it using the following call with a appropriate post processing function:
+To apply a post-processing effect, register it using the following call with a appropriate post processing function:

 ```cpp
 VUEngine::pushBackPostProcessingEffect